 If you’re going to use a broker, make sure they’re simply executing the trades you’re asking for.

 While fiduciaries are better for financial advice than a broker, that advice can cost you.

 If you want to use a financial advisor, we recommend finding a fiduciary who charges a fixed fee per meeting.
-These fee-only advisors will give you the same professional advice and help you plan for retirement or other major expense, but they won’t eat into your returns by taking a cut of your money.
+These fee-only advisors will give you the same professional advice and help you plan for retirement or other major expenses, but they won’t eat into your returns by taking a cut of your money.

+NerdWallet did a roundup of some of the best online stockbrokers and included E*TRADE, TD Ameritrade, Merrill Edge, and Robinhood in their picks.
 Of course, you’ll still need to manage your portfolio yourself, but that’s even better for you.
 Knowing exactly where your money is invested, why it’s invested there, and what kind of returns you’re making is essential for taking control of your financial future.

 We created this series on building a stock portfolio to help you understand the different types of investing accounts, how to make trades, if you should work with a broker or not, and a number of other commonly asked questions.

 When it comes to working with a stockbroker, the choice is yours!
 Some investors prefer to have the human touch, but that may come with its own drawbacks like not always being the best strategy for your goals.